-According to Allison Gabriel, assistant professor of Virginia Commonwealth University who studies job demands and employee motivation, workers have a limited pool of cognitive resources and constantly draining them results in a decline in performance and decrease in productivity.
+According to Allison Gabriel, assistant professor of Virginia Commonwealth University who studies job demands and employee motivation, workers have a limited pool of cognitive resources and constantly draining them results in a decline in performance and a decrease in productivity.
 Problem-solving tasks can become excruciatingly hard and lead to poor decision-making.

 Taking time off lets workers restore their cognitive resource pools.
-When an employee is well rested, they can think and perform at their best.
+When an employee is well-rested, they can think and perform at their best.
 Furthermore, creativity can be enhanced when employees take time away from work to pursue ideas of their own.

 2. Promote Health and Wellness

-When a person is stressed, the body releases stress hormones that can cause a variety of physiological, psychological, and emotional changes, in the elevation of heart rate, constriction of blood vessels, elevation of blood pressure, increase in respiratory rate, and so on.
+When a person is stressed, the body releases stress hormones that can cause a variety of physiological, psychological, and emotional changes, in the elevation of heart rate, constriction of blood vessels, the elevation of blood pressure, increase in respiratory rate, and so on.

 While the body is designed to protect you from stress (also known as the flight or fight response), the constant release of the stress hormones can put one’s health at serious risk.
 A person experiencing chronic stress is prone to a weak immune system, heart disease, diabetes, vascular illnesses, and other conditions.

 Taking time off work can help prevent chronic stress.
-A period of rest and relaxation will help the body get back to its normal state of well-being.
+A period of rest will help the body get back to its normal state of well-being.
 If your employees keep going without taking significant breaks, then the body will not get a chance to balance itself out.

 3. Prevent Illness and Accidents in the Workplace

 Your employees have worked diligently for months.
 By this time, they are tired, sluggish, and weak.
 Incessant stress can run down an employee’s immune system, making them prone to illnesses and viral diseases such as the Flu.
-This causes them to take unprecedented time off work, which results to losses in profit and productivity for the company.
+This causes them to take unprecedented time off work, which results in losses in profit and productivity for the company.